 Boston College Ireland

-Boston College Ireland (BCI) serves the community of Boston College students, alumni, faculty and friends in various different ways.
+Boston College-Ireland (BCI) serves the community of Boston College students, alumni, faculty and friends in a variety of important ways.

-During the academic year, Boston College Ireland hosts students participating in weekly Irish Studies classes.
-In addition, it supports a cultural program that enables visiting students to optimize their visit to Ireland.
+During the academic year, Boston College-Ireland hosts students participating in weekly Irish Studies classes while supporting a cultural program that enables students to optimize their time spent in Ireland.

-Boston College Ireland looks forward to welcoming the entire Boston College community to Dublin for its 2016 football match against Georgia Tech, which will be hosted at the Aviva Stadium in Dublin.
+Boston College-Ireland looks forward to welcoming the Boston College community to Dublin for its 2016 football match against Georgia Tech, which will take place at the Aviva Stadium in Dublin.